-- At Song III, he compares the Indians to ants, because they are the Determinator who are The Sleepless; to tortoises, because they are very hard to kill, to wild mared and to hawks (while the Gauchos are the doves that flee of them).
+- At Song III, he compares the Indians to ants, because they are the Determinator who are The Sleepless; to tortoises, because they are very hard to kill, to wild mares and to hawks (while the Gauchos are the doves that flee of them).

 - At Song V, he describes a "Gringo" Napolitan Immigrant as a Non- Christian.
 This article (in Spanish) explains that for the Catholic Gauchos, if you are not baptized, you are not a person but an animal.
 Also, Fierro Trolls the Gringo calling him "snake" and "lizard".

 - At Song VI, Fierro calls the War Minister "Don Gansa" ("Don Gander" or "Don Goose").
 His real name was Martin Ganzia, but Fierro calls him "Gansa" because its an animal with a reputation for stupidity.

 - At Song VII, he insults a Black woman calling her "cow".
 He later trolls her Black husband implying that he was created by the Devil, and when Fierro later kills him, he says he did to ''"leave one less devil in the world"''.
 When the Black woman cries about this, Fierro compares her with a wolf howling.

 - At Song VIII, he calls a Bit Part Bad Guy "El terne", (the Calf).
 At the end of the song, Fierro kills him.

 - At Song IX, he kills a lot of the soldiers of "La Partida" (Mooks) while calling them "dogs" and "sardines".

-- In The Fifth Season, people born with the Functional Magic of orogeny are formally classified as non-human and are enslaved by the Fulcrum to serve The Empire.
+- In The Fifth Season, people born with the Functional Magic of orogeny are formally classified as non-human and are enslaved by the Fulcrum to serve The Empire as Human Weapons.